gstanden/orabuntu-lxc/README.md

 Any Oracle on Any Linux at bare-metal resource utilization with density and elasticity 10X+ hypervisor-based systems.

 Oracle Enterprise Edition Software on Ubuntu Linux using LXC Containers.
 This software runs Oracle Enteprise Edition RAC database on Ubuntu 15.04 or 15.10 64-bit Desktop Edition using Oracle Enteprise Linux 6.5 LXC Containers.
-Additional instructions for and install an Oracle 12c (12.1.0.2.0) RAC ASM Flex Cluster using GNS are provided at the 'nandydandyoracle' website.
+Additional instructions for an install an Oracle 12c (12.1.0.2.0) RAC ASM Flex Cluster using GNS are provided at the 'nandydandyoracle' website.

 Why Linux Containers ?